-The Committee has discretionary authority to interpret and construe any and all provisions of the 2021 Omnibus Plan and the terms of any award (or award agreement) granted thereunder and to adopt and amend such rules and regulations for the administration of the 2021 Omnibus Plan as it deems appropriate.
-Decisions of the Committee will be final, binding, and conclusive on all parties.
+The Committee has discretionary authority to interpret and construe any and all provisions of the 2022 Director Plan and the terms of any award (or award agreement) granted thereunder and to adopt and amend such rules and regulations for the administration of the 2022 Director Plan as it deems appropriate.
+Decisions of the Committee will be final, binding and conclusive on all parties.

-On or after the date of grant of any award, the Committee may accelerate the date on which any award becomes vested, exercisable, or transferable, provided that 95% of the shares underlying any stock-settled award must have a vesting period of at least one year from the date of grant.
-The Committee may also extend the term of any such award (including the period following a termination of a participant's employment during which any such award may remain outstanding); waive any conditions to the vesting, exercisability, or transferability of any such award; grant other awards in addition to, in tandem with, or in substitution or exchange for any award granted under the 2021 Omnibus Plan, any Prior Plan, or any equity compensation plan of any business entity we are acquiring (subject to restrictions on repricing stock options and stock appreciation rights, as described below); or provide for the payment of dividends or dividend equivalents with respect to any such award.
+On or after the date of grant of any award, the Committee may accelerate the date on which any award becomes vested, exercisable, or transferable.
+The Committee may also extend the term of any such award (including the period following a termination of a participant's provision of services during which any such award may remain outstanding); waive any conditions to the vesting, exercisability or transferability of any such award; grant other awards in addition to, in tandem with or in substitution or exchange for any award granted under the 2022 Director Plan or any equity compensation plan of any business entity we are acquiring; or provide for the payment of dividends or dividend equivalents with respect to any such award, provided that no dividend equivalents may be paid on any award until such time as the underlying award has vested, and any dividends payable in respect of awards of restricted stock may not vest unless and until the restricted stock awards to which such dividends relate have also vested.
 The Committee does not have the authority and may not take any such action described in this section to the extent that the grant of such authority or the taking of such action would cause any tax to become due under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").